 A brief history of the font

 Historically speaking, the word font, or fount, meant a set of different characters that were either carved from wood or shaped from molten metal in a mold.
 The first font probably appeared when the first printing technique was developed.
-That took place in East Asia, somewhere during 206 BC - 220 AD, when the Chinese people started to use woodblock printing on cloth and paper.
+That took place in East Asia, somewhere during 206 BC - 220 AD, when the Chinese started to use woodblock printing on cloth and paper.
 By the 11th century, East Asia had already seen the invention of moveable wooden type (one piece of type for each character), and by the 13th century, Korea had developed metal moving type.
 Chronologically, the next important step was the invention of mechanical moving type printing by Johannes Gutenberg in Europe, around 1450.
 It was the moment when Gutenberg hired a scribe to help him design and create the first Western World font.
-According to Wikipedia, it had only 202 characters, but it served to print the first books in Europe.
+According to Wikipedia, it had 202 characters and it was used to print the first books in Europe.
 Not long after that, Gutenberg created a second font with 300 characters, which he used to create the first printed Bible in the world.
 It's known as the Gutenberg Bible, or the 42-line Bible, the Mazarin Bible or the B42.
 Regardless of the name it bears, it marks the start of the age of the printed book in Europe and generally in the Western World.

-Many different types of fonts were developed after that, but the period for the rise of the fonts was during the 20th century when printing became an industry, and industrial printing machines became common.
-It was the period of the wide spread of printed books and newspapers, and it was thus the time for the birth of many different fonts.
+Many different types of fonts were developed afterwards, but “the rise of the fonts” was during the 20th century when printing became an industry, and industrial printing machines became common.
+It was the age of widespread printed books and newspapers distribution, and it was a period in which many fonts were created.